SivinX11/CounselBot/README.md

-# Welcome to CounselBot
+# :wave: Welcome to CounselBot
 [![Python](https://img.shields.io/badge/Python-3.7.0-blue)]()
 [![License](https://img.shields.io/github/license/SivinX11/CounselBot)](https://github.com/SivinX11/CounselBot/blob/master/LICENSE)
 [![Issues](https://img.shields.io/github/issues/SivinX11/Neural_Style_Transfer)]()

-CounselBot is a web-based application to help students to make effective career choices.
+CounselBot is a web-based application that helps students make effective decisions involving their careers.
-It is a very user-friendly platform which will surely be very easy to use and a powerful tool for all students.
+It is an intuitive yet powerful tool built on a user-friendly platform to make the overall student experience smoother.
-## Use CounselBot to:
+## :mortar_board: Use CounselBot to:
-- Getting answers to general questions related to colleges and all the streams
+- Get answers to questions related to choice of streams and colleges.
-- Take an in-depth quiz to find more bout yourself and career suitable for you
+- Take an in-depth quiz to find out more about yourself and your prospective career paths.
-- Get a very detailed report which will provide you info about the top 5 professions you are inclined to.
+- Get a detailed report of the top 5 careers you have an inclination towards.

-CounselBot Web-app runs on Windows, Linux, Mac and even Android.
-It is a web application that can easily be moulded according to our needs.
-It has this flexibility as it uses Streamlit as its platform.
+CounselBot is a multi-platform web application that runs on Windows, Linux, Mac and Android.
+It is an easily moldable and largely scalable application designed to have a small memory footprint.
 This is the open-source repository for the CounselBot web-app.

 ![](img/21.png)

-## Features
+## :star2: Features
-- Initially, in this app, you are greeted with a chatbot, made by us from very scratch by using TensorFlow.
+- A chatbot at the outset, running on a simple yet robust Tensorflow model, that:
-- It will answer all your basic questions regarding career, streams, subjects, and colleges.
-You can also ask the bot for starting your test.
+  - Attends to questions regarding choice of careers, streams, subjects, and colleges.
+  - Starts the personality test upon your request.
-- The personality test is an in-depth test that’ll analyse and access you with effective career choices.
+- The personality test, which is an in-depth quiz that analyses your strengths and weaknesses.
-- After the test, you will receive a detailed report on the top 5 occupations recommended by our Web application.
-It will give you a brief introduction to those professions.
+- A detailed report following the quiz with particulars on the top 5 recommended career paths.
+- Contacts of professional counselors and experts from various fields if seeking further guidance is deemed necessary.

-# Steps for usage
+# :green_book: Steps for usage

-- Cloning the Repository:
+- Clone the repository:

         git clone https://github.com/SivinX11/CounselBot.git
 - Enter The directory:

         cd CounselBot
-- Setting up the Python Environment with dependencies:
+- Set up the Python environment with dependencies:

         pip install -r requirements.txt
 - Run the Python setup:

         python setup.py
-- Run the App:
+- Run the app:

         streamlit run app.py
-- Stop the app from terminal:
+- Terminate the program from the terminal:

         Ctrl+C